-For self-hosted WordPress, let’s take SiteGround’s GrowBig plan for comparison which comes with 20GB space and unmetered traffic.
-And, the cost is $95.4 for the first purchase which is the lesser than that of WordPress.com Premium plan.
-You also have a freedom to choose another web host, in case you are not happy with the service of your current one.
+For self-hosted WordPress, let’s take SiteGround’s GrowBig plan for comparison, which comes with 20GB space and unmetered traffic.
+And, the cost is $95.4 for the first purchase, which is the lesser than that of WordPress.com Premium plan.
+You also have the freedom to choose another web host, in case you are not happy with the service of your current one.

 If you are going to self-host your site, make sure you have the adequate funds for running up your venture, or, have a plan to monetize your blog/website through different ways like affiliate marketing, selling products & services, or through advertising, etc.